New start up of the Master’s program in Social Management

 (Social Work and Social Economics)

 This program was introduced at the Munich University of Applied Sciences in 2004, and it is being offered as part of the European Joint Degree Program in Social Work and Social Economics (SOWOSEC) as of 2011.
-The Faculty of Applied Social Sciences at the Munich University of Applied Sciences is the body responsible for the Master’s degree program in Social Management in cooperation with the Bildungswerk der Bayerischen Wirtschaft (bbw) gGmbH, a non-profit institute of education which manages all of the organizational aspects of this program.
+The Faculty of Applied Social Sciences at the Munich University of Applied Sciences is the body responsible for the Master’s degree program in Social Management.

 The Master’s degree program covers a period of five semesters and is set up as a continuing studies program which combines distance learning and face-to-face classroom sessions.
 The curriculum contents make it possible for students to pursue a cooperative program of work and study.
 This course is aimed at experienced professionals holding a university degree who wish to prepare and train themselves for either management and executive functions or at those individuals already pursuing a career in service organizations within the social economy.